Screensport (TV channel): 1984–1986: Early years

-Screensport was founded in 1981 by Bob Kennedy — who had started up BBC Radio Leicester, Sky Channel (operators of the UK's first satellite television network which later became known as Sky One) and several independent commercial radio stations, backers included the American networks ABC and ESPN.
+Screensport was founded in 1981 by Bob Kennedy — who had started up BBC Radio Leicester, Sky Channel (operators of the UK's first satellite television network which later became known as Sky One) and several independent commercial radio stations, backers included the American networks ABC and ESPN (whose majority 80% share was acquired by ABC).
 A programming deal with Trans World International allowed access to events taking place around the world.

-The channel began broadcasting on 29 March 1984, with Media Communications controlled the studios and transmission facilities in Knutsford, while its administration office was based in London.
+The channel began broadcasting on 29 March 1984, with Media Communications controlling the studios and transmission facilities in Knutsford, while its administration office was based in London.
 Apart from American sports, the station aired regular and weekly British sports including speedways and stock cars.
 Screensport aired only recorded programming until 31 August of that year, when they showed live greyhound racing from Wembley Stadium – including the St Leger.
-By late 1984, WHSmith Television Group had purchased a 15% stake in the company, RCA also acquired a 10% share in the business, within other investors included Ladbrokes and the pension fund of the National Coal Board.
+By late 1984, WHSmith Television Group had purchased a 15% stake in the company, RCA also acquired a 10% share in the business, with other investors including Ladbrokes and the pension fund of the National Coal Board.
 Former BBC executive Aubrey Singer was a prominent board member.

 On 28 August 1985, the station started to expand its broadcasting area to include the Netherlands and Sweden, introducing new programmes and sports including ice speedway, Dutch ice hockey and motor sport.
+British professional wrestling promotion All Star Wrestling screened its matches on the channel for a year until gaining a share of editions of ITV's wrestling broadcasts.
 Coverage of English football began in the same year, screening the Area and National finals from the Freight Rover Trophy, a competition for lower division clubs.
 In addition, the channel both sponsored and broadcast the Football League Super Cup in the 1985–86 season.
 The competition was designed to compensate clubs who were banned from European competition due to the Heysel Stadium disaster, but it was scrapped after the first edition.